 Dozens of music, dance, art and theater acts, reflecting cultures all over the globe, are presented outdoors.
-There are Thursday lunchtime concerts, weekend performances and exhibits, occasional Tuesday poetry readings and lots of entertainment for kids--e.g., jazz composer Marcus Shelby, AXIS Dance Company, Unique Derique, the soprano winner of Sweden’s 2013 Jenny Lind scholarship, SILA and Circus Bella.
-The rich lineup is capped by Halloween fun on Oct.
-27.
+There are Thursday lunchtime concerts, monthly poetry readings, a salsa dance party on the third Thursday evening of the month, interactive performances and entertainment for kids on Fridays and Saturdays, and more, starring the likes of the John Santos Sextet, Pacific Mambo Orchestra, Unique Derique, the soprano winner of Sweden’s 2014 Jenny Lind scholarship and Circus Bella.
+The rich line up is capped by Halloween fun and a costume parade on Oct.
+26.

 At Yerba Buena Gardens, between Mission and Howard and 3rd and 4th streets, San Francisco 94103.
 Picnics welcome, but no pets.
 Info: (415) 543-1718.

-For 76 summers, arts performances have been presented in this natural amphitheater surrounded by redwoods and firs and scented with eucalyptus.
-This year’s line-up opens with Grammy winners Michael McDonald and Boz Scaggs, and includes Kronos Quartet, Pink Martini and the always popular San Francisco Symphony, Ballet and Opera.
+For 77 summers, concerts and performances have been presented in this natural amphitheater surrounded by redwoods and firs and scented with eucalyptus.
+This year’s series opens with Smokey Robinson and Patti Austin, and includes Rufus Wainwright, Darlene Love, Sergio Mendes and the San Francisco Symphony.
 Started in 1938, the festival is now chaired by a member of the 4th generation of the Stern family.

 At Stern Grove, 19th Ave. and Sloat Blvd., San Francisco.

-San Francisco Shakespeare Festival honors the Bard this summer by performing the tragic Macbeth, with its murderous plotting, apparitions, bloodstained hands and trio of witches.
+San Francisco Shakespeare Festival honors the Bard this summer by performing the romantic comedy The Taming of the Shrew, with its sparring couple, disguises and clowns.

 At Amador Valley Community Park, Pleasanton (June-July); Memorial Park Amphitheater, Cupertino (July-August); Sequoia High School, Redwood City (August); the Presidio, Main Post Parade Ground Lawn, between Graham St. & Keyes Ave., San Francisco (August-September); and McLaren Park, Jerry Garcia Amphitheater, San Francisco (September).

-At various venues in Northern California.
+At various venues in San Francisco, the Bay Area and Northern California.
 Free, but donations welcome.

-Nearly each weekday this summer, get a lunchtime musical break at one or more plazas scattered from the Embarcadero and SoMa to the Castro.
-Performers include Andre Thierry, Amanda King, Saddle Cats, Shabang and City Opera SF.
+Get a lunchtime musical break at more than a dozen plazas scattered from the Financial District and SoMa to the Castro.
+Performers include Andre Thierry, Amanda King, Saddle Cats, Sonny Holland and City Opera SF.

-At 18 public plazas, most of them on or near Market Street, San Francisco.
+At various public plazas, most of them on or near Market Street, San Francisco.